-When considering AB 1634, please keep in mind that the study of pet population dynamics is in its infancy and there are very few well-researched studies that contain reliable information.
-This is critical, because when proponents of the Hayden Act, a bill that mandated longer shelter hold times for pets, advised the legislature "that the measure would not impose a state-reimbursable mandate because shelters would receive increased adoption and owner-redemption fees," they may have been sincere, but they were relying on untested theories.
+When considering AB 1634, please keep in mind that the study of pet population dynamics is in its infancy and there are very few well-researched studies.
+This is critical, because when proponents of the Hayden Act, a bill that mandated longer shelter hold times for pets, advised the legislature "that the measure would not impose a state-reimbursable mandate because shelters would receive increased adoption and owner-redemption fees," they were relying on untested theories.
 Unfortunately, proponents of the Hayden Act were wrong in some of their assumptions and the California Commission on State Mandates found that the additional cost to local governments was a state reimbursable mandate, one which is estimated to cost California over \$23 million in 2008-2009.
 1.